Yunukas/MovieMicroServiceApp/README.md

 This is a cloud microservice architectured web application.
 Spring cloud and netflix libraries are highly utilized.

 - [x] Api Gateway is created with Netflix Zuul.
-- [x] PRE/POST Filtering with Correlation ID is applied in Zulu Gateway.
+- [x] PRE/POST Filtering with Correlation ID is applied through services.
 - [x] Service discovery is done using Netflix Eureka.
 - [x] Resiliency is applied with Netflix Hystrix.
 - [x] Client side load balancing with Ribbon.